|

 wrong pesticide is used, it will only result in wastage, and does not control the pest.

 Therefore proper understanding and advice are necessary before pesticide application.
+Abuse of

 Pesticides